Skip to main content

 Test compatibility

-Ensure backward compatibility or clearly document breaking changes:
+Ensure backward compatibility or clearly document breaking changes in the skill documentation.

 Skill Updates